TFMV/quiver/README.md

 ## Tips for Best Performance

 1. **Choose the Right Index Type**:
    - Small dataset (<1000 vectors)?
-Use `ExactIndexType` for perfect recall
+Use the Hybrid index with a low ExactThreshold for perfect recall
    - Medium dataset?
-Use `HNSWIndexType` for a good balance
+Use the HNSW index for a good balance of speed and recall
-   - Large dataset?
-Use `HybridIndexType` for optimal performance
+   - Large dataset with durability needs?
+Use HNSW with Parquet storage
+   - Complex workloads with varying query patterns?
+Use the Hybrid index

-2. **Tune Your EfSearch Parameter**:
+2. **Tune Your Parameters** (or let APT do it for you):
-   - Higher values = more accurate but slower
+   - M: Controls the number of connections per node (higher = more accurate but more memory)
-   - Lower values = faster but potentially less accurate
+   - EfSearch: Controls search depth (higher = more accurate but slower)
-   - Start with the default and adjust based on your needs
+   - EfConstruction: Controls index build quality (higher = better index but slower construction)

 3. **Use Batch Operations**:
    - Always prefer `BatchAdd` over multiple `Add` calls